 He would monitor the station when he visited his relatives,

-I was living in Silver Spring, MD and I was the afternoon jock
+know, I was living in Silver Spring, MD and I was the afternoon

-take some time and go to this site and sooooo
+occasionally take some time and go to this site and sooooo

 many memories come flooding back.
-Many people don't appreciate what they've
+Many people don't appreciate

-, to hear new music, to be entertained and to win
+friends , to hear new music, to be entertained and to win

-great prizes (and a lot of cash)....and the loyalty of the listener was reciprocated
+great prizes (and a lot of cash)....and the loyalty of the

-at WPGC when the station went 24 hours on FM in the Fall of
+started at WPGC when the station went 24 hours on FM in

 to radio, thus the Famous Amos and Handy